-Families who have been enrolled in ABS for a year are eligible to apply for financial aid.
+Families who have been enrolled in ABS are eligible to apply for financial aid.
 There is a limited amount of funds that are distributed to applying and eligible families based upon financial need.
-In the spring of each year currently enrolled families may apply for financial aid.
-More information will be provided at that time.
+At the beginning of each semester currently enrolled families may apply for financial aid.
+The application for financial aid can be found on our website.
+The aid process begins with a completed financial aid application.